 Queso Tetilla, I discovered, is Spanish for “tit cheese.”
 Before I’d set eyes on the thing I wondered, isn’t all cheese tit cheese, by nature of it’s origin?
-Once I’d seen the cheese, however, on a pedestal at the hotel breakfast buffet specially labeled “Regional Foods of Galicia,” I understood its title; queso tetilla, it transpires, is shaped like a tit.
-And it is traditionally eaten in this part of Spain paired with membrillo, a quince paste of varying amber or maroon color that is manufactured in blocks to be easily sliceable on a cheese platter at dessert, or the breakfast of the nH hotel in A Coruña.
+Once I’d seen the cheese, however, on a pedestal at the hotel breakfast buffet specially labeled “Regional Foods of Galicia,” I understood its title.
+Queso tetilla, it transpires, is shaped like a tit.
+And it is traditionally eaten in this part of Spain paired with membrillo, a quince paste of amber color that is manufactured in blocks to be easily sliced on a cheese platter at dessert, or at the breakfast of the nH hotel in A Coruña.

 I was excited to be at Inditex.
 I’ve always admired Zara's online imagery: this relatively young brand has gained wide recognition for its immaculate presentation, characterized by rich lighting, elongated photograph angles, artsy crops, inventive garment styling, and, most interesting to me, distinct models.
 Zara ecommerce has, quite improbably, become an arbiter of taste not only in the fashion industry but in the modeling one as well.
 I was dying for a view behind the curtain of this coveted production.